Powerlearnproject/se-assignment-2-introduction-to-software-engineering-oRocket/README.md

     - Agile: Emphasizes working software over comprehensive documentation, though documentation is still important.
     - Waterfall: Emphasizes thorough documentation at every stage of development.

-`Scenarios Where Each Might Be Preferred:
+`Scenarios Where Each Might Be Preferred`:
 - Agile:
     - Projects where requirements are expected to change or evolve.
     - Projects that benefit from regular user feedback and iterative improvement.